Malaysia F1: Aussies arrested for stripping down to briefs

 Story highlights

-- They are being investigated for indecent behavior in a public place
+- Nine men are being investigated for indecent behavior in a public place

 (CNN)Malaysian police have arrested a group of Australian men after they stripped down to reveal underwear emblazoned with the Malaysian flag at the country's Grand Prix on Sunday.